iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 ## Overview

-Over the last period, I have been shaping a product direction that addresses a real gap in the market: not another generic AI tool, not another isolated evaluation dashboard, and not another trace viewer, but a platform that helps teams make release decisions around AI and automation **defensible, traceable, and production-ready**.
+Over the last period, I have been shaping a product direction around a gap I repeatedly see in practice: many teams can build AI-enabled workflows, but far fewer can release them through a process that is clearly traceable, defensible, and production-ready.

 The broader framing is intentional.
 The product is not positioned as healthcare-only compliance software.
 Instead, it is designed as a release-governance and assurance layer for any team shipping AI, automations, APIs, and data workflows into real operations.